 Benita French offers Melbourne Women unprecedented support between their sessions with phone calls, text, and emails.
 Benita is expertly aware of her clients needs more than any other person in their life.
 Nobody supports you like Benita!
 Healing begins with the right support.

-BENITA is a master at identifying patterns that you have never been aware of and will instantly recognise as the core root of all your problems and pain.
-Everything can be traced to an emotional point in your life that was suppressed instead of healed.
+BENITA is a master at identifying patterns that you have never been aware of.
+She instantly recognises the core root of all your problems and pain.
+Everything is traced to an emotional point in your life that was suppressed instead of healed.

 Every session ends with an empowering affirmation to reprogramme negative beliefs that have been identified during that session.